Fire Station No. 7 (South Bend, Indiana)

-Fire Station No. 7 is a historic fire station located at South Bend, St. Joseph County, Indiana.
+Fire Station No. 7 is a historic fire station located at South Bend, Indiana.
 It was built in 1904, and is a 2 1/2-story, Queen Anne style brick building with a Shingle Style upper story.
 It was used as a fire station until 1968, after which it was adapted for community uses.

 It was listed on the National Register of Historic Places in 1999.